-- This past summer DMPS reached the limit of bonds we can issue under the 2029 sunset provision. - DMPS has many ongoing repairs and maintenance needs.
+- Last year DMPS reached the limit of bonds we can issue under the 2029 sunset provision. - DMPS has many ongoing repairs and maintenance needs.
 Without SAVE money, DMPS would have to either pull from the general fund (taking money away from classrooms), ask the voters to increase property taxes, or let buildings lapse into disrepair. - Districts across the state need more local control over how this money can be spent.
-They may have newer buildings with fewer repair needs but need more money for technology infrastructure, for example.
+They may have newer buildings with fewer repair needs but need more money for technology infrastructure.